rinigus/pure-maps/tilesources/README.md

   often, e.g. for traffic tiles, try something like 0.01 days, i.e. about 15 minutes.

-* **`scale`**: The relative pixel density of tiles; e.g. if normal tiles are 256x256, then tiles at `scale=2` are 512x512 pixels, covering the same geographic area.
+* **`scale`**: The relative pixel density of tiles vs. traditional 256x256 tiles; e.g. in the usual case, tiles at `scale=2` are 512x512 pixels, covering the same geographic area as regular 256x256 tiles.
 If omitted, the default `scale=1` is assumed.
 The only allowed values are powers of two: 1, 2, 4, etc. (also 0.5, 0.25, etc. for the rarer inverse problem).
 The scale field is meant for so called "retina" (or "HiDPI" or "HiRes" or "@2x") tiles that fit high pixel density screens better, especially regarding font sizes.
 Note that there are different kinds of retina tiles available and different ways of displaying them and thus different definitions for different sources.

 * **`smooth`**: `true` to display tiles with [smooth filtering][3] – useful for tiles not displayed at natural size.
 If omitted, defaults